anhcd05/anhcd05.github.io/_tabs/about.md

 - 2<sup>nd</sup> place at **[COMINFFEST 2025, an A&D CTF hosted by MTUCI, Russia](https://mtuci.ru/about_the_university/news/12495/)** as **PTIT.Lugia**
 - 2<sup>nd</sup> place and *Promising Award* at **[PTITCTF 2024](https://www.facebook.com/CTF.PTIT/posts/pfbid033UzqXeSP8SVi9jaQT5AozzohtNuvjjFEzXKA82mzY9TrRwc9ZmPDw2uJne4VQmezl)** as **PTIT.whales**
 - 1 of 6 students in Vietnam to receive the **[CyberJutsu Web Pentest Course scholarship](https://www.facebook.com/share/p/16iTDgJS8e/)**
-- Not an achievement but I also participated in Hacktheon Sejong 2025 Qualifier, ASEAN SVATTT 2024 Qualifier (ASCIS), PwC Hackaday 2024

 ## Contacts
 - Email: chuducanhwork@gmail.com